Home / Planning / I Am an Indigenous Applicant

 • Métis

-Declaring your Indigenous ancestry allows the universities to reach out to you with information about supports and resources for Indigenous students.
+Declaring your Indigenous ancestry allows the universities to contact you with information about supports and resources for Indigenous students.

 Ontario’s universities recognize the need to encourage Indigenous students to participate in postsecondary education, and many offer Indigenous students an additional or alternative pathway for admission to an undergraduate or graduate program.